Aidar5/nattoeng/docs/source/book/05_basic_scripts/2_user_input.rst

 .. code:: python

-    In [1]: print(input('Твой любимый протокол маршрутизации? '))
+    In [1]: print(input('What is your faivorite routing protocol? '))
-    Твой любимый протокол маршрутизации?
+    What is your faivorite routing protocol?
 OSPF
     OSPF

 In this case the information is immediately displayed to user, but in addition, the information entered by user can be stored in a variable and can be used later in the script.

 .. code:: python

-    In [2]: protocol = input('Твой любимый протокол маршрутизации? ')
+    In [2]: protocol = input('What is your faivorite routing protocol? ')
-    Твой любимый протокол маршрутизации?
+    What is your faivorite routing protocol?
 OSPF

     In [3]: print(protocol)
     OSPF